 spent on the card will be paid back.
 Your card limit is typically set to the amount of cash deposit you provide (ie: if your deposit if $500, your card limit is also $500).

-One of the best ways to reduce soul-crushing interest rate on credit card debt is to transfer your high interest balance to a new no-fee card with 0% interest rate up for a full year.
+One of the best ways to reduce your soul-crushing interest rate on credit card debt is to transfer your high interest balance to a new no-fee card with a 0% interest rate up for a full year.

 There are cards that offer promotional (temporary) low rates like 1.99% for 10 months for example.
 Read our top five low interest balance transfer card offers.